eric-gustafson1/fishbook/README.md

 # Futures
 * movable geocoding pin to pinpoint specific spots to referenece again later
 * Use social media for authentication instead of managing users and passwords
-* Search trips by date or location
+* Search trips by date range or location
-* Ability to upload more pictures and add them to a carousel
+* Ability to upload more pictures for each trip and add them to a carousel
-* Store uploaded photos on Amazon S3
 * DB backups

 #### GitHub Repo